smourier/WebView2Aot/README.md

 ## HelloCompositionWebView2 sample

 This demonstrates the same as HelloWebView2 but in a Visual Composition (aka Direct Composition) context.
-In this case, mouse handling (buttons down, up, double clicks, wheel, etc) and cursor changes are handled in the C# code and propagated to the WebView2.
+In this case, mouse handling (buttons down, up, double clicks, wheel, etc) and cursor changes are handled in the C# code and propagated to the WebView2, as well as Drag & Drop events.

 ## ScriptHostObjectWebView2 sample